 This trail starts by going through town and near some residential areas then crosses Route 38 towards rural farm fields and goes into wetlands.
 You go over several bridges and the trail is marked every ½ mile.

 Around the lake area, you can see beautiful birds as this area is known for having some of the best birding in the Finger Lakes.
 Waterfowl birds are what you are looking for.
 Also, wildflowers are all around the lake area.
-Dryden lake is also a popular place for ice fishing during the winter.
+Dryden Lake is also a popular place for ice fishing during the winter.

 There are picnic tables, benches, and a fishing area by the lake.
 The lake is just stunning as I can still remember how nice this bike ride was and it’s been a few years since I’ve been there.